adrienmilis/minishell_parsing/README.md

 - the $ shall retain its special meaning introducing parameter expansion.
 - The \ shall retain its special meaning, only when followed by one of the following characters when considered special : $ “ \

-- si plusieurs double-quotes a la suite, concatener leur resultat. (ex : echo """salut" = echo "" + echo "salut")
+Si plusieurs quotes (double ou simple) a la suite, concatener leur resultat. (ex : echo """salut" = echo "" + echo "salut")

 Quotes can be anywhere in the command (in the exec, options or arguments)